ihswami/iface/README.md

         ↓
 Compute structural and feature distances
         ↓
-Aggregate structural and feature distances to compute the IFACE and chemical distances across a dataset
+Aggregate structural and chemical feature-field distances to compute the IFACE and chemical distances across a dataset
 ```

 ---